Sufi metaphysics: Waḥdat al-wujūd (unity of existence)

-Ibn Arabi's doctrine of wahdat ul wujud focuses on the esoteric (batin) reality of creatures instead of exoteric (zahir) dimension of reality.
-Therefore, he interprets that wujud is one and unique reality from which all reality derives.
-The external world of sensible objects is but a fleeting shadow of the Real (al-Haq), God.
+Ibn Arabi's doctrine of waḥdat al-wujūd focuses on the esoteric (batin) reality of creatures instead of exoteric (zahir) dimension of reality.
+Therefore, he interprets that wujud is the one and unique reality from which all reality derives.
+The external world of sensible objects is but a fleeting shadow of the Real (al-Haqq), God.
 God alone is the all embracing and eternal reality.
 Whatever exists is the shadow (tajalli) of the Real and is not independent of God.
 This is summed up in Ibn Arabi's own words: "Glory to Him who created all things, being Himself their very essence (ainuha)".